highsource/storyteller-maven-plugin/README.md

 ### Exporting dependency graph into a file

 Storyteller provides a further `export-dependency-graph` goal which can export the dependency graph into a target file in different formats:

 ```
 mvn clean verify
-    org.hisrc.storyteller:maven-storyteller-plugin:export-dependency-graph
+    org.hisrc.storyteller:storyteller-maven-plugin:export-dependency-graph
     -Dfile=dependencyGraph.png
 ```

 Export format is determined by the extension of the target file.
 Currently the following formats are supporterd:

 * `dot`
 * `gml`